Hotmoka/hotmoka/tutorial/Takamaka.md

 JAVA_HOME=/usr/lib/jvm/default-java mvn clean install javadoc:aggregate-jar
 ```

-using the correct path inside your computer, pointing to your Java installation
+placing, after `JAVA_HOME=`, the correct path inside your computer, pointing to your
-directory.
+Java installation directory.

 > If you are not interested in running the tests, append `-DskipTests` after
 > the word `install`.